was born in San Francisco and raised on the Pennisula, South

 light and challenges, which forces me to keep my work fresh

-wife Tia, whom I met at Art Center, is an Art Director at
+wife Tia, whom I met at Art Center, is an artist at

 Pixar Animation Studios in Emeryville, CA. We have two grown